ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Admin.md

 ## Pre-requisite

-1. locally clone the sandbox landing zone repo
+1. locally clone the experimentation landing zone repo
 1. create a branch of main

 ## Add admin folder(s) to the landing zone repository